ClusterHQ/flocker/docs/install/install-node.rst

 Next Step
 =========

-The installation of the Flocker clients, node services and the Flocker plugin for Docker is now complete.
+The installation of the Flocker clients, node services and the Flocker plugin for Docker (if chosen) is now complete.
 To enable these services, and to configure your cluster security and backend, please move on to :ref:`post-installation-configuration`.

 .. _Docker (at least 1.8) is installed: https://docs.docker.com/installation/